How to Resolve These Seven Error Codes on Your Nest Thermostat

-Using a Nest thermostat is one of the best ways to perfect the daily schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you might expect, it won’t work well or at all if you see an error code show up.
-The exact error code offers useful information about the source of the problem, something a professional technician can use to provide solutions that much sooner.
+Using a Nest thermostat is one of the most convenient ways to optimize the everyday schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you may expect, it won’t work properly or at all if you see an error code appear.
+The exact error code provides useful information about the underlying problem, something a professional technician can use to present solutions that much quicker.

-Let's consider seven of the most common error codes you could find on your Nest thermostat.
-We’ll review the basics of each error code on top of how you can address it and the estimated cost to do so.
-Remember that while the price will ultimately be dependent on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include travel and labor costs as well as any specific hardware necessary to wrap up repairs.
+Let’s consider seven of the most likely error codes you may discover on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you could address it and the projected cost to do so.
+Remember that while the price will ultimately be dependent on the specific Nest model, you can count on paying around $75-$200 for repairs.
+This should include travel and labor costs as well as any specific hardware needed to complete repairs.

 e298 - Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the problem is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is shut off.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is fixed.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have appeared further along in your home's electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A professional technician should check electrical connections and wiring until they find the source of the problem.
+The wiring could have disconnected or become damaged, or a disconnection might have occurred further along in your home’s electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician can check electrical connections and wiring until they uncover the root of the problem.

 e294 - Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll shut off the power and gradually inspect each wire, ensuring they are fully inserted into the connector with the proper amount of uncovered copper.
-After they pinpoint the malfunctioning connector, it can be replaced for a new one.
+They’ll shut off the power and slowly look at each wire, ensuring they are fully placed into the connector with the proper amount of bare copper.
+When they find the problem connector, it can be swapped for a new one.

 e195 - Critical

 This critical error code can surface when the weather outside is severely hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally shut down.
-Assuming the breakers are on, you can examine a handful of other places before calling a professional technician.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally power down.
+In the event the breakers are on, you can search a couple of other places before calling a professional technician.

-Since this error can drain your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and supply power by using a USB cable.
-If it reveals error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it's maybe best to get in touch with a pro.
+Because this error can drain your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re facing.
+You can separate the thermostat from its base and deliver power through a USB cable.
+Assuming it reveals error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it will likely be best to contact a pro.

 e103 - Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This can stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-The technician will carefully investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+Your technician will meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving enough power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it might still stop you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving adequate power.
+You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+Due to installation of a Nest Power Connector, you may notice error code E297 show up.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 - Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is sent using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off as soon as possible.
-You can then contact a professional technician with the proper experience detecting and solving electrical issues.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is transported using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off as soon as you can.
+You can then contact a professional technician with the necessary experience identifying and resolving electrical damage.

 e73 - Critical